WY0603/AIP/README.md

 5. User is able to view the menu of the reserved restaurant online.
 6. User is able to make a reservation only when he has an account logged in.
 7. User is able to select time of reservation and number of people for the reservation;
-8. User is able to check his reservation records on the website;
-9. User is able to change or cancel the upcoming and future reservation;
-10. Email will be sent to user if reservation is made successfully.
+8. Email will be sent to user if reservation is made successfully.